mithi/react-philosophies/README.md

 9. Prefer having mostly primitives as dependencies to `useCallback`, `useMemo`, and `useEffect`
 10. Do not put too many dependencies in `useCallback`, `useMemo`, and `useEffect`
 11. For simplicity, instead of having many `useState`s, consider using `useReducer` if some values of your state rely on other values of your state and previous state
-12. Put `Context` as low as possible in your component tree. `Context` does not have to be global to your whole app.
+12. `Context` does not have to be global to your whole app.
+Put `Context` as low as possible in your component tree.
+Do this the same way you put variables, comments, states (and code in general) as close as possible to where it's relevant / being used.

 ### 💖 2.1 Avoid state management complexity by removing redundant states

 When you have redundant states, some states may fall out of sync; you may forget to update them given a complex sequence of interactions.
 Aside from avoiding synchronization bugs, you'd notice that it's also easier to reason about and require less code.
 See also: [KCD: Don't Sync State.
 Derive It!](https://kentcdodds.com/blog/dont-sync-state-derive-it), [Tic-Tac-Toe](https://epic-react-exercises.vercel.app/react/hooks/1)

-Note: For the following two examples, assume that the number of items to be fetched in always less than 100 (meaning you don't need to worry about optimization).
-If you're working with really large numbers of items, you can memoize the some computations with `useMemo`.

 ##### 🙈 Example 1